-When the Building Principal Administrator determines that the curriculum, that has been aligned with the system of Learning Results, conflicts with sincerely held religious, moral, or philosophical beliefs of a student or his/her parent or legal guardian, reasonable accommodation in the curriculum shall be made for the student within the scope of existing resources.
+When the Principal determines that the curriculum, that has been aligned with the system of Learning Results, conflicts with sincerely held religious beliefs of a student or his/her parent or legal guardian, reasonable accommodation in the curriculum shall be made for the student, within the scope of existing resources.
 Alternative instruction may be provided by the school or through approved independent study.
-Any alternative instruction shall be approved in advance by the Building Administrator in consultation with appropriate instructional staff and shall meet the standards and objectives of the part of the curriculum that is being replaced.
+Any alternative instruction shall be approved in advance by the Principal in consultation with appropriate instructional staff and shall meet the standards and objectives of the part of the curriculum that is being replaced.